Joey Votto Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.58 team ERA ranks 24th across all league pitching staffs.
+- The Diamondbacks have a 4.58 team ERA that ranks 24th across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (116 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (119 total, 1.2 per game).

+- Ruiz will start for the Diamondbacks, his first of the season.

+- The 28-year-old righty has appeared in relief 37 times this season.

 © 2023 Data Skrive.
 All rights reserved.